-“It’s not the done thing,” characters advise one another correctively at key points in “Walk Two Moons,” a new stage adaptation of Sharon Creech’s children’s book.
+“It’s not the done thing,” characters advise one another correctively at key points in “Walk Two Moons,” a spunky, mostly sparkling new stage adaptation of Sharon Creech’s Newbery-winning children’s book.
 Production kicks off the touring company Theatreworks/NYC’s first New York sit-down season with down-home flair and just the faintest whiff of it’s-good-for-you obligation.

 For independent-minded 13-year-old Salamanca (Sarah Lord), of course, the “done thing” is the last thing she wants to be lectured about — not by her well-meaning father (Lucas Papaelias), who uproots her from their old Kentucky home to an Ohio exurb after her mom disappears; not by her loosey-goosey grandparents (Charles H. Hyman, Peggy Scott), who take her on a rambling road trip of dubious purpose and possibly reckless driving; and certainly not by her high-strung new best friend, Phoebe (Susan Louise O’Connor), a pint-sized drama queen prone to paranoid snap judgments.

 It’s Phoebe who sets the play’s central story-within-a-story in motion, with her crisscrossing suspicions about an ostensibly creepy neighbor (Heather Dilly) and a phantomlike, guitar-wielding “potential lunatic” (Papaelias), who leaves cryptic notes that reduce Phoebe’s otherwise impassive 1950s-housewife mom (Dilly) to tears.
 In one of the play’s odder twists, Phoebe simultaneously idealizes and diminishes her mother’s “tiny life” of chores, cholesterol-free cooking and perfect clothes — and her daughter’s disdain in fact seems to be a catalyst for Mom’s liberation.